Quansight-Labs/czi-conda-forge-mgmt/deliverables/roadmap.md

 * needs to be fully documented and up-to-date.
 * should be easier to test and debug.
 * should be more robust to failures, and it should be easier to recover from failures.
+* should have better control over its dependencies supply chain.
 * should auto-report failures to the right people.
 * should be as secure as reasonably possible.